Synchronization of higher-dimensional Kuramoto oscillators on networks: from scalar to matrix-weighted couplings: Conclusion and perspectives

 \section{Conclusion and perspectives}

 The paper introduces a $d$--dimensional generalization of the Kuramoto model, where $N$ oscillators, coupled via complex networks or matrix-weighted networks (MWNs)~\cite{tian2025matrix}, evolve on the unit $(d-1)$--sphere.
 To any connected pair of nodes $i,j$ of the MWN, we associate a weight matrix $\mathbf W_{ij}:=w_{ij}\mathbf R_{ij}\in\mathbb R^{d\times d}$, where $w_{ij}\in\mathbb R$ and $\mathbf R_{ij}$ is an orthonormal transformation matrix.
 Our findings highlight a strong interplay between network topology and geometry of the interaction matrices.
 They rely on the condition that the MWN is coherent and moreover that the antisymmetric matrix $\Omega$ commutes with all rotation matrices $\mathbf{R}_{ij}$.
-Our proof is based on the observation that the change of variables $\vec{y}_i=\mathbf O_{1i}\vec{x}_i$ leads to the removal of the explicit dependence on $\mathbf R_{ij}$ and that the synchronous solution $\vec{y}_i = \vec{s}$ satisfies $\dot{\vec{s}}=\Omega\vec{s}$ provided $\Omega$ commutes with all $\mathbf O_{1i}$.
+Our proof is based on the observation that the change of variables $\vec{y}_i=\mathbf O_{1i}\vec{x}_i$ leads to the removal of the explicit dependence on $\mathbf R_{ij}$ and that the synchronous solution $\vec{y}_i = \vec{s}$ satisfies $\frac{d{\vec{s}}}{dt}=\Omega\vec{s}$ provided $\Omega$ commutes with all $\mathbf O_{1i}$.

 We then performed a linear stability analysis to show that, if the underlying network is connected, for any positive coupling strength, namely $K>0$, we always end up with a stable synchronous solution.
 This follows from the fact that the antisymmetric matrix $\Omega$ has purely imaginary eigenvalues, implying that the real part of the eigenvalues of the matrix $\Omega - \frac{K}{N}\Lambda^{(\alpha)}\mathbf{I}_d$ reads $-\frac{K}{N}\Lambda^{(\alpha)}$, which is strictly negative for all non-trivial modes $\alpha>1$.
-Therefore, we conclude that, in contrast to classical scalar Kuramoto models with heterogeneous frequencies, synchronization does not require a critical coupling threshold in the identical-frequency setting considered here.
+Therefore, we conclude that in the identical-frequency setting considered here, synchronization is guaranteed for any positive coupling strength $K>0$, provided the network is connected and the coherence condition is satisfied, as there is no competition between coupling and frequency mismatch and hence no critical threshold arises.

 Several open problems naturally emerge from this work.
 The \emph{coherence} condition plays a central geometric role: it requires that the product of rotation matrices along any oriented cycle equals the identity, thereby preventing rotational mismatches across the network.
 Coherence is also the key property that enables a global change of variables reducing a matrix-weighted network to an equivalent scalar-weighted one.
 When this compatibility fails, such a reduction is no longer available and genuine geometric frustration may arise.
 A natural direction is therefore to relax coherence and characterise the resulting dynamics.
 In incoherent networks one may expect frustrated synchronization patterns, by including cluster synchronization or other partially synchronized states, but a systematic analysis is still missing.
 Finally, we have assumed that the antisymmetric matrices belong to the same conjugacy class.
 Allowing genuinely heterogeneous intrinsic dynamics may lead to non-trivial synchronization thresholds, multistability, or bifurcation phenomena, and remains an interesting topic for future work.